 A good user interface makes a product more valuable.
 Imagine cache plugins like W3 Total Cache, Swift Performance, or even LiteSpeed Cache; the UI for those plugins is not easily navigable, particularly W3 Total Cache.

-They make it easy for non-techies to mess up (even for developers).
-However, FlyingPress is the most straightforward user interface cache plugin I’ve found.
-Sure, plugins like WP Rocket and WP Fastest Cache user interfaces are ideal, but their features aren’t that impressive.
+Sure, plugins like WP Rocket and Fastest Cache user interfaces are ideal, but their features aren’t that impressive.
 (They lack features and are outdated.)

 FlyingPress simplifies website speed optimization for new or experienced WordPress users thanks to its uncomplicated, user-friendly interface.

 Users can clear and preload caches and remove unused CSS with a few clicks.
 You don’t have to configure many settings, but it’ll speed up your site.
+Hence, it may be the most suitable cache plugin if you love simple UI/UX without difficulties, whether you’re a novice or a pro.

 2. Image and iFrame Optimization